juansalinas-xyz/juansalinas-xyz/README.md

 Hello! 👋 Thanks for visiting my profile 😊

-I am a software engineer with 10+ years of experience, specialising in the backend development area.
+I am a software engineer with 10+ years of experience, specialized in the backend development area.

 For the last 3 years, I have been developing apis using Java, Kotlin and Python programming languages.